DiegoCao/Parallel_AMR/README.md

 Diachin, Lori A., Richard D. Hornung, Paul E. Plassmann, and Andrew M. Wissink.
 "Parallel Adaptive Mesh Refinement."
 In *Parallel Processing for Scientific Computing*, 2005.
 [Link](https://api.semanticscholar.org/CorpusID:59895371)

-We will base our AMR strategy on the principles outlined in the aforementioned references.
-Additionally, we will incorporate ideas from new studies on parallel AMR such as...
+We will base our AMR strategy primarily on the principles outlined in the aforementioned references.
+Additionally, we will look for and incorporate ideas from new studies on parallel AMR.

 ## Goals and Deliverables